 We write for film and television.
-We're currently writing movies for 20th Century Fox, Paramount and DreamWorks Animation.
+We're currently writing movies for 20th Century Fox, MGM and DreamWorks Animation.
 You may know us as panelists on "Best Week Ever

 " or "I Love the '80s" or some other VH1 show you caught at the gym.
 Before moving to Los Angeles, we ran Modern Humorist